esp-rs/std-training/book/src/03_3_2_http_client.md

 ✅ Report the total number of bytes read.

 ✅ Log the received data to the console.
-Hint, the response in the buffert is in bytes, so you might need [a method](https://doc.rust-lang.org/std/str/fn.from_utf8.html) to convert from bytes to `&str`.
+Hint, the response in the buffer is in bytes, so you might need [a method](https://doc.rust-lang.org/std/str/fn.from_utf8.html) to convert from bytes to `&str`.

 ## Extra Tasks